 Would you ask a Viking for a selfie?

-3) Get in amongst the flamin’ madness.
+3) Experience the flamin’ madness

 At 19.30 the Procession commences.
 Despite the relentless rain and gale-force winds, thousands of paraffin-dipped torches are lit and carried through Lerwick’s residential streets.
 The Jarl Squad are followed by over forty other squads kitted out in obscure and eccentric fancy dress.
 Sparks fly and camera flash, as the Viking Galley is wheeled through the procession towards a children’s playground.